The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

-And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Personal Account is one alternative.
+And if you’re worried you won’t be able to get a joint bank account, the thinkmoney joint Managed Current Account is one alternative.
 We don’t credit check you when you apply for the account so your credit history won’t affect whether you can get it.

 You’ll also get budgeting help from our trained Money Managers.
 And if you’ve got any questions about your money or you have an unexpected bill one month, you can give them a call.
 They’ll take a look at your upcoming budget with you and help you see where you can free up money to cover it.

-The thinkmoney joint Personal Account comes with a monthly management fee of £24.50 – find out more about how it works and how a joint account could help you.
+The thinkmoney joint Managed Current Account comes with a monthly management fee of £24.50 – find out more about how it works and how a joint account could help you.